ESSEX-CV9/The-Parliament-Bot/隐私政策-Privacy-Policy.md

 ### 6. Your Rights and Choices
 - All features above are configured and triggered per-channel by server administrators; you may opt out via your server's administrators;
-- You may request access to or deletion of your data via the contact below.

 ### 7. Age Requirement
 The Bot operates in communities that may contain adult (NSFW) content and is intended